Skip to main contentSkip to main navigationSkip to footer content

 • Notify First Responder Fire Department personnel or University Public Safety staff if there is someone trapped inside the building.

-• Gather outside at a designated assembly area and do not attempt to re-enter the building until instructed to do so by First Responder personnel or University Public Safety staff.
+• Gather outside at a designated assembly area and do not attempt to re-enter the building until instructed to do so by first responder personnel or University Public Safety staff.

 • Cease using all electrical equipment.